ozcanseker/Social-linked-beer/docs/Technical documentation.md

 The next section will describe these folders more in detail.

 ### 3.1.1 social linked beer folder
-ACL: only Owner can view,write,append the contents
+ACL: Only Owner can view,write,append the contents

 The social linked beer folder is the main folder.
 This folder can be seen in the public folder of the user's solid pod.
 This folder has the beerdrinker folder.
 If the application get expanded to also include the beerbrewer use case than this can also be places in the social linked beer folder.

 ### 3.1.2 Beerdrinker folder
-ACL: only Owner can view,write,append the contents
+ACL: Only Owner can view,write,append the contents

 This is the folder all the application data for the beerdrinker will be stored.
 This folder is divided in multiple folders.

 ### 3.1.3 appdata.ttl
-ACL: only Owner can view,write,append the contents.
+ACL: Only Owner can view,write,append the contents.
 Friends can also see content.

-This folder shows the appllication data like beerpoints and startdate.
+This file shows the application data like beerpoints and startdate.
 Friends can see this file.
-Now friends can see each other beerpoints.
+You can see the beerpoints of friends, so you can compare it to each other.

 ### 3.1.4 friends.ttl
-This file holds
+ACL: Only Owner can view,write,append the contents.

+This file has an VCARD group with friends.
+The application uses this group to handle access of Friends to different resources.
+This file is only viewable by the Owner because the Friends to other people to show their profile and names.

 ### 3.1.5 checkins folder
+ACL: Only Owner can view,write,append the contents.
+Friends can view it.

+The checkins folder is only write and appendable by the the Owner.
+This folder will hold the checkins for the user.
+The friends can see it so they can view what you have drunk.

 ### 3.1.6 inbox
+ACL: Only Owner can view,write,append the contents.
+Everyone can append.

+It is an inbox so people can put stuff in it but not change it.

 ### 3.1.7 likes
+ACL: Only Owner can view,write,append the contents.

+The likes folder will be only vieable by the owner.
+The likes in it however are also viewable by the person who posted the checkin that is liked.

 ### 3.1.7 Groups
+ACL: Only Owner can view,write,append the contents.
+Groupmembers can view.

+The Groups are vieable by the group members.

 ## 4 Ontologies
 In the next section I will describe the ontologies that I used to make this application.
 I tried to model it with uml.